MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 - **Overwhelmed Users**: Patients expressed confusion when navigating the vast array of treatment options, clinics, and insurance providers, highlighting the need for clearer organization.
 - **Frustration with Navigation**: Key user feedback indicated that unclear category labels and a lack of effective filtering options made it difficult to narrow down relevant information.
+- **Health Literacy Challenges**: Research revealed that users with varying health literacy levels struggled differently with medical terminology, suggesting a need for layered information presentation.
 - **SEO Opportunities**: Keyword and competitor analysis identified significant opportunities to improve organic visibility by leveraging rich snippets and structured data for healthcare-related searches.
 This could directly improve patient access to reliable information.

 ---